projectsbyif/data-permissions-catalogue/_patterns/time-limiting.md

   - url: /images/time-limiting.svg

 advantages:
-  - data can only be accessed within a set time
+  - Data can only be accessed within a set time

 limitations:
-  - date cannot be accessed once the defined time
+  - Date cannot be accessed once the defined time passed

 examples:
   - title: Google Docs